hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - If you would like to redistribute all or part of the SV rewards with other parties, you can fill up the `extraBeneficiaries` section with the desired parties and the percentage of the reward that corresponds to them.
   Note that the party you register must be known on the network for the reward coupon issuance to succeed.
   Furthermore, that party must be hosted on a validator node for its wallet to collect the SV reward coupons.
 That collection will happen automatically if the wallet is running.
-  If it is not running during the time that the reward coupon can be collected, the corresponding reward is marked as unclaimed, and stored in an SVC-wide unclaimed reward pool.
+  If it is not running during the time that the reward coupon can be collected, the corresponding reward is marked as unclaimed, and stored in an DSO-wide unclaimed reward pool.
   The `extraBeneficiaries` can be changed with just a restart of the SV app.

 If you are redeploying the SV app as part of a :ref:`synchronizer migration <sv-upgrades>`, you will also need to set ``migrating`` to ``true`` in your ``sv-values.yaml``: